una/personal-goals/happy-moments/happy-moments.md

 ---
 The organizers and CSS Conf AU speakers went to the Healesville Sanctuary today (which was unbelieveable) and afterward there was a fun hat party on Glen's rooftop.
 Australians are so much fun.

+03/30/2015
+---
+I arrived in Cairns today.
+What a beautiful, tropical little town full of backpackers.
+I went to the Esplanade to relax a bit and got into a conversation with other travelers.
+I love how when traveling alone you're never really alone.

+03/31/2015
+---
+Today was absolutely brilliant on so many levels.
+I did a day-trip to Cape Tribulation, through the Daintree Rainforest, and around the north Australian Wetlands.
+The drive along the coast on the way home was my favorite thing.

+04/01/2015
+---
+I snorkled the Great Barrier Reef today.
+It was amazing.
+There were so many little (and very big!) fish in a variety of pastel and neon shades swimming around and nibbling at the corals.

+04/02/2015
+---
+Today I did a really fun tour with

+04/03/2015
+---
+Today was a very long day of traveling but I ended up in Atlanta and had a pre-conference dinner with the Sass Camp folks.
+Great conversations and it was so nice to see everyone!

+04/04/2015
+---
+Today was Camp Sass!
+It was such a fun time!
+I ended up dancing to "Shake it Off" with Hampton Catlin at some point after the conference on stage :P